The Bible provides a test to decide whether sex between

-Some people might argue that this test is illogical
+Some people might argue that this test is invalid

 because it allows clear biblical requirements to be

 ignored.
-However the same test was used by Jesus in
+However the test is consistent with Jesus

-sick people and picked grain (which counted as work) on
+picked grain (which counted as work) on the Sabbath.

-commandment when no harm (and good) was done 2.
+Sabbath commandment when no harm (only good) was

-Similarly he declared all foods clean (contrary to the Old
+done 2.
+Similarly he declared all foods clean (contrary to

-Testament law) because no harm was done by them 3.
+the Old Testament law) because no harm was done by

-These actions of Jesus validate the use of the test.
-(Note
+them 3.
+These actions of Jesus validate the use of the

-that in each case the command still exists – Jesus said
+test.
+(Note that in each case the command still exists –

 1 Exodus 20:8-11 2 Matthew 12:1-14 Luke 13:10-16